 Survivor Support Service

-The Salvation Army delivers a Survivor Support Service called CONNECT*.
+The Salvation Army delivers a mentoring programme through our Survivor Support Service.

 The Survivor Support Service gives individuals continuity of support as they move towards recovery and independence.
-Through CONNECT, we support them on their journey to sustained freedom.
+Through mentoring, we support them on their journey to sustained freedom.

 Read our annual reports on how we've supported survivors of modern slavery